 💳 Learn how to apply for the Capital One Venture X Rewards Credit Card HERE!

-The nitty gritty.
-Capital One can be finicky with approvals at times (even despite a perfectly high credit score!).
-Because this bank is sensitive to lots of recent applications within the previous 6 months, I do suggest going for one or both of the Venture cards at the beginning of your points and miles journey.
+Because this bank is sensitive to lots of recent applications within the previous 6 months, I do suggest going for the Venture cards at the beginning of your points and miles journey (remember regular Venture FIRST thennn the Venture X!)

 If there is an elevated offer going on on the Venture card, and you don’t have an upcoming trip you are eager for lounge access for, then for sure take advantage of the elevated offer on the regular Venture first and THEN go for the Venture X.